Equivalences of LLT polynomials via lattice paths: Calculating the weight

-Towards this end, we associate a sequence of colored beads to the boundary conditions of the path given by $\bg$ as follows: We consider two rows of beads.
-Scanning the columns of our lattice model from left-to-right, for every singleton path along the top boundary we add a bead of the same color on the to the top row, and for every singleton path along the bottom boundary we add a bead of the same color to the bottom row, ensuring that the beads keep the same ordering (from left-to-right) as the paths.
-We label the beads by number of paths to the right of their corresponding path.
+Toward this end, we associate a sequence of colored beads to the boundary condition of the paths given by $\bg$ as follows: We consider two rows of beads.
+Scanning the columns of our lattice model from left-to-right, for every singleton path along the top boundary we add a bead of the same color to the top row and for every singleton path along the bottom boundary we add a bead of the same color to the bottom row.
+We ensure that the beads keep the same ordering (from left to right) as the paths.
+We label the beads by the total number of boundary paths to the right of their corresponding path.

 We define a {\em matching} of this sequence of beads to be a set of arcs such that either the arc connects two beads of different colors in the same row or the arc connects two beads of the same color in different rows.
 A matching is {\em non-crossing} if the arcs (drawn so they always remain between the two rows) do not cross one another.